Cameo appearances: Sam Altman (Y Combinator), Greg Baldwin (VolunteerMatch), John Lilly (Mozilla), Sara Blakely (Spanx)

 NANCY LUBLIN: I went to see Ibsen’s A Doll’s House at the theater.
-Tenth row center sitting to my left.
-Donald Trump.
-Sitting to his left, some skinny blond I didn’t recognize.
-And he’s eating Milk Duds, like shoving them in his mouth.
-Fistful at a time and I look at him and I’m like, do you need to own the company or are those available in the lobby, and he says all Haw-Haw grabs the box from the skinny woman him and hands them to me because I don’t think she’s anything but tofu and water.
-And and so I eat the Milk Duds and we strike up a conversation and he says so what do you do.
+Tenth row center, sitting to my left: Donald Trump.
+Sitting to his left: some skinny blond I didn’t recognize.
+And he’s eating Milk Duds, like shoving them in his mouth, fistfuls at a time.
+And I look at him and I’m like, “do you need to own the company or are those available in the lobby?”
+And he says, “Ahaha,” grabs the box from the skinny woman him and hands them to me – because I don’t think she’s anything but tofu and water.
+And and so I eat the Milk Duds and we strike up a conversation and he says, “So what do you do?”

 REID HOFFMAN: That’s Nancy Lublin.
 And what does she do?
 She builds non-profits the way Donald Trump builds skyscrapers.
 Her organizations are huge, tremendous, big-league stuff.
 Believe me.

-LUBLIN: I talk about Dress for Success and how amazing it is.
+LUBLIN: And I talk about Dress for Success and how amazing it is.
 And he says, “Oh really?
 Do you enjoy it?
-And I was like, “Yes it’s pretty amazing helping women like move from welfare to work.”
-And he says, “Really it’s not boring?”
-And I’m like, “No it’s not boring.”
+And I was like, “Yes, it’s pretty amazing helping women like move from welfare to work.”
+And he says, “Really, it’s not boring?”
+And I’m like, “No, it’s not boring.”
 So I said to him, “So what do you do?”
-And he says, “No one ever asked me that before.”
+And he says, “No one has ever asked me that before.”
 And I said, “Well, what do you do?
 How would you describe it?”
 And he said, “I guess I’m a builder.
 I build things.”
 And I said, “Oh, do you like it?”
 I mean like I gave it right back to him.

 HOFFMAN: They’re off to a rocky start.
 No matter.
 Nancy keeps pushing.

 LUBLIN: I call a friend and say you got to give me the name of his personal assistant.
-She says it’s Norma Foerderer or who was famously his assistant for decades.
-I go to Blockbuster — again this is a long time ago — And [buy?] like a giant box of Milk Duds and I get in a cab and I say, take me to Trump Tower.
+She says, “It’s Norma Foerderer,” who was famously his assistant for decades.
+I go to Blockbuster — again this is a long time ago — And I get a giant box of Milk Duds and I get in a cab and I say, “Take me to Trump Tower.”